US Airways, American drawing up proposed settlement-report

-WASHINGTON (Reuters) - US Airways LCC.N and American Airlines will offer to give up some takeoff and landing slots at Washington, D.C.'s Ronald Reagan National Airport as part of a attempt to get the U.S. Justice Department to allow their merger to proceed, a Dow Jones report said on Wednesday, citing people familiar with the process.
+WASHINGTON Oct 30 (Reuters) - US Airways and American Airlines will offer to give up some take-off and landing slots at Reagan National Airport near Washington, D.C. as part of a deal to get the U.S. Justice Department to allow them to merge, Dow Jones reported on Wednesday, citing people familiar with the process.

-Dow Jones reported that one of the two people familiar with the proposed settlement said that the airlines still expected to go to trial, set to begin November 25.
+Dow Jones reported that one of the two people familiar with the proposed settlement said that the airlines still expected to go to trial.

-The two sides this week agreed to mediation.
-Both the airlines and the Justice Department have said that they are open to a settlement agreement.
+The airlines and the Justice Department have said that they are open to a settlement agreement.
+Trial in the case is set to begin Nov.
+25.

 The case at the U.S. District Court for the District of Columbia is No. 1:13-cv-1236.